N-Parsons/grav-plugin-shortcode-citation/README.md

 ### Adding references

 The plugin adds a References section to pages inheriting the "default" blueprint.
-The references are stored per-page and only those that are cited in the page will be listed in the reference section.
+The references are stored per-page and by default only those that are cited in the page will be listed in the reference section.
 The order of the references in the list doesn't matter; they will always print in the order that they are cited in the text.
 The id entered **must** be unique.

 This plugin is mostly to make citations easier, so the reference printing logic is currently quite simplistic; text is mostly printed as-is.
 This means that you are responsible for consistency of things like the format of author names, but also adds some flexibility to bend the rules a little bit.
 If a field is left empty or is not considered relevant for that reference type, it will be ignored.